Keto Fathead Dough (perfect pizza dough)

 Roll it out between two pieces of parchment into whatever shape you like and bake it on one piece of that parchment on a baking sheet for 10-12 minutes before you add your toppings.

-Aluminium baking sheets transfer heat extremely well and are nice and light and versatile.
+Aluminum baking sheets transfer heat extremely well and are nice and light and versatile.

-You can also bake on a silicone baking mat.
+You can also bake on a silicone baking mat

 You cannot cut on these mats.
 Also, never put them in the dishwasher.
 I ruined my first mat this way.
 I don’t even wash mine anymore.